2. Initialization

 Breakdown

-Note that the state type must also be serializable for this to work.
+Note that the state type must be serializable for this to work.
 That means it needs to have a [Serializable] attribute of its own or inherit from UnityEngine.Object (generally via MonoBehaviour, StateBehaviour, or ScriptableObject).
 Basically, if you can make a MyState field show up in the Inspector, then it can also be used in a serializable state machine.

 Then you can use that class as the serialized field type:

-[SerializeField] private MyStateMachine _StateMachine;
+[SerializeField] private StateMachine<MyState> _StateMachine;

 Add a public property to allow other scripts to access it:

-public MyStateMachine StateMachine => _StateMachine;
+public StateMachine<MyState> StateMachine => _StateMachine;

-You could just make the field public, but then other scripts would be able to set it to null or assign a different StateMachine which would likely be unintentional and cause a bug unless you specifically plan for it.
+You could just make the field public, but then other scripts would be able to set it to null or assign a different StateMachine which would likely be unintentional and cause problems unless you specifically plan for it.
 Utilizing proper encapsulation only takes a bit of effort upfront and can save you from wasting a lot of effort fixing bugs later on, especially if you're working in a team.

 In a non-serialized state machine (such as if you use the Readonly Field approach), telling it to enter the first state would call OnStateEnter on it as you would expect.
 Unfortunately, with a serialized state machine it isn't possible for the system to automatically call OnStateEnter on the first state you set in the Inspector so you need to call InitializeAfterDeserialize in your script on startup.
 It's important to call that method before anything changes it's state (because that would let it change without calling OnStateEnter on the first state and then would call it again on the changed state).
-The easiest way to do that is usually to give your class a [DefaultExecutionOrder] attribute like so:
+The easiest way to do that is usually to give your class a [DefaultExecutionOrder] attribute like this:

 [DefaultExecutionOrder(-10000)]// Initialize the StateMachine before anything uses it.